Employment Ice Age: Social impact

 This failing economy kicked off what would be called the Japanese Lost Generation; in the 1990s, this consisted of college graduates who were unable to find employment and thus suffered the economic consequences.
 In subsequent decades, they were only able to find low-paying, part-time jobs due to the extreme influence of the popping of the economic bubble.
 By 2020, these same graduates were middle-aged.

-The Lost Generation presents the “8050 Problem”, which described a situation where middle-aged, reclusive, and unemployed Japanese still dependent on their elderly parents for housing and financial assistance.
+The Lost Generation presents the "8050 Problem", which described a situation where middle-aged, reclusive, and unemployed Japanese still depended on their elderly parents for housing and financial assistance.
 The group is defined loosely as those aged 35 to 44 who left school between the mid-1990s and mid-2000s, were unable to get permanent jobs, and ended up flitting from one low-wage, dead-end part-time job to another.
 Japan has an estimated 613,000 middle-aged hikikomori, a term usually used to describe socially withdrawn adolescents who hole up in their bedrooms, according to the results of a government survey released in March 2019, these shut-ins deserve acceptance and a place within society.